liaisontw/WP-Plugin-PollDude/README.md

 ## Description
 Create the polls by generating shortcodes embedded in your posts.
 Showing one selected poll as a widget.
-With reCaptchaV2 to prevent robots accessing.
+With reCaptchaV2 client side to prevent robots accessing.
 The color of each answer voted-bar can be set differently.

 ### Build Status